zhimin-z/Foundation-Model-Leaderboard-Survey/README.md

 ## Contents
 1. **Code**: This repository includes scripts to analyze metadata from FM leaderboards.
 2. **Data**: This repository includes collected metadata from FM leaderboards.
-3. **Results**: This repository includes results of analyses on FM leaderboards.
+3. **Results**: This repository includes results and graphs of analyses on FM leaderboards.

 ## Citation
 If you use this repository or its contents for your research, please cite it as follows: